Covid

 Till the numbers got so big

-That the lines shot off right off the top
+That the lines shot off right off

 Of my A4 graph paper.